NEONScience/NEON-dissolved-gas/README.md

 gas concentrations in surface water samples from reference air and water equilibrated gas samples.

+See the `installingPackages.R` R script in the main directory of this repository for how to install the R package.

 The Python script translations of the original R package that is provided in this repository, along with examples of their use, are located in the `Python` directory.